jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/subclassing-lesson/readme.md

 Today we will be expanding upon our last lesson about classes.
 We learned about the basic components of a class and how they are created, but they can do so much more.
 We will be learning about how classes interact with each other, and more specifically, how they are related to each other.

-> Check: Ask students to define what a class is, and how to instantiate one.

 ***